Skip to main content

 Integrating Bedrock with SAM

 The sam-bedrock-agent plugin from the solace-agent-mesh-core-plugins repository creates a bridge between SAM and Amazon Bedrock services.
-This plugin allows your SAM agents to invoke Bedrock Agents and Flows as actions.
+This plugin allows your SAM agents to invoke Bedrock Agents and Flows as tools.

 1. Add the plugin to your SAM project:

-Replace <new_agent_name> with a descriptive name for your agent, such as bedrock_summarizer or bedrock_customer_service.
+Replace aws-agent with a descriptive name for your agent, such as bedrock-summarizer or bedrock-customer-service.

 1. Locate the configuration file:

-This command creates a <new_agent_name>.yaml file in the configs/agents/ directory of your SAM project.
+The command creates an aws-agent.yaml file in the configs/agents/ directory of your SAM project.

 Naming Convention

 Choose a descriptive name that reflects the purpose of your Bedrock integration.
-This name will be used to reference the agent in your SAM project.
+This name is used to reference the agent in your SAM project.

 Configuring the Bedrock Agent